streamlit/docs/content/library/advanced-features/dataframes.md

 ### Access edited data

-Sometimes, it is more convenient to know which cells have been changed rather than getting the entire edited DataFrame back.
+Sometimes, it is more convenient to know which cells have been changed rather than getting the entire edited dataframe back.
 Streamlit makes this easy through the use of [session state](https://docs.streamlit.io/library/advanced-features/session-state).
-If a `key` parameter is set, Streamlit will store any changes made to the DataFrame in the session state.
+If a `key` parameter is set, Streamlit will store any changes made to the dataframe in the session state.

 This snippet shows how you can access changed data using session state: